 U6-U8 Opponents at least 5 yds away.
+U9-U14 FIFA rules shall apply.

 Corner kick taken by a player other than the goalkeeper.

 If, after the all is in play, the kicker touches the ball a second time (except with his hands) before it has touched another player, an indirect free kick is awarded to the opposing team the kick to be taken from the place where the infringements occurred.
 If, after the ball is in play, the kicker deliberately handles the ball before it has touched another player, a direct free kick is awarded to the opposing team, the kick to be taken from the place where the infringement occurred.